Bridged Semantic Alignment for Zero-shot 3D Medical Image Diagnosis: Method

 \subsection{Semantic Summarization}

 To simplify learning on the textual side, we introduce semantic summarization.
 In the context of medical reports, textual data often contains lengthy and complex descriptions, including both critical abnormality-related information and a significant amount of irrelevant details.
 Such data characteristics increase the difficulty of extracting and aligning core semantic information with image features.
 We leverage the powerful semantic understanding and summarization capabilities of LLM to produce semantic summaries of medical reports, which are much easier to understand.
 As illustrated in Fig.~\ref{fig:ppt}, a prompt is designed to guide the LLM in extracting key abnormality-related information and generating outputs in a fixed template: ``There is [abnormality].''
-Compared to directly processing the original text, this template-based summarization significantly reduces the difficulty of learning on the textual side.
-Furthermore, by combining the original reports with the LLM-generated summaries as input, the semantic richness of the textual data is preserved.
+This template-based summarization significantly reduces the alignment difficulty by providing more focused and consistent descriptions.

+However, solely relying on summarized reports may lead to information loss, especially when subtle or nuanced abnormalities are omitted.
+To balance simplicity and completeness, we propose a dual-input strategy that incorporates both the original report and its corresponding summary.
+This combined representation retains the rich contextual information from the full report while benefiting from the semantic clarity of the summary.
+As a result, it enhances the robustness and accuracy of image-text alignment in \algname training.